Four Paws: Objectives

+Organisation

-The organisation is positioned as "a strong, global, and independent voice for animals under direct human control" by offering sustainable solutions for animals in need, changing consumer behaviour, driving legal change, and building partnerships.
-The purpose of Four Paws is to inform the general public about animal welfare.
+Four Paws, which finances its work through donations, positions itself as "a strong, global, and independent voice for animals under direct human control" by offering sustainable solutions for animals in need, changing consumer behaviour, driving legal change, and building partnerships.
+Its purpose is to inform the general public about animal welfare.
 The organisation also supports a ban on farming animals for fur, strict limitations on keeping wild animals in private captivity, and a ban on wild animals in circuses.

+The work of Four Paws is divided into different areas of expertise, which operate across various countries and ensure that animal welfare activities are implemented into both national and global agendas.
+Four Paws is represented in 16 national offices worldwide and operates 13 wild animal sanctuaries and cooperation projects such as Bear Sanctuary Belitsa (with the Brigitte Bardot Foundation), Bear Sanctuary Domazhyr, Bear Sanctuary Müritz, Bear Sanctuary Ninh Binh, and Bear Sanctuary Prishtina.
+The organisation is a partner of organisations like the European Citizens' Initiative and Eurogroup for Animals.

 Projects

 Four Paws projects include the following: